UN World Food Program wins Nobel Peace Prize

-ROME (AP) — The United Nations' World Food Program on Friday won the Nobel Peace Prize for its efforts to combat hunger and food insecurity in regions of conflict and hardship around the globe.
+ROME — The United Nations' World Food Program won the Nobel Peace Prize on Friday for its efforts to fight hunger in regions of conflict and hardship around the globe.

-The Rome-based organization provided assistance to almost 100 million people in 88 countries around the world last year.
+From air-dropping food in South Sudan to creating an emergency delivery service to keep aid flowing despite coronavirus travel restrictions, the Rome-based organization has long specialized in getting assistance to some of the world’s most dangerous and precarious places.
+It provided assistance to almost 100 million people in 88 countries last year.

 “With this year’s award, the (committee) wishes to turn the eyes of the world to the millions of people who suffer from or face the threat of hunger,” said Berit Reiss-Andersen, the chair of the Norwegian Nobel Committee, announcing the award in Oslo.
 “The World Food Program plays a key role in multilateral cooperation on making food security an instrument of peace.”

-The organization, known as WFP, has long been headed by an American, and in 2017 U.S. President Donald Trump nominated the former Republican governor of South Carolina, David Beasley, for the post.

-A giddy Beasley praised the WFP “family” and said they deserved the award.
+The head of the organization said his entire team deserved the award.

-“I think this is the first time in my life I've been without words," Beasley told The Associated Press by phone from Niger.
-"I was just so shocked and surprised.”
+“I know I’m not deserving of an award like this, but all the men and women around the world in the World Food Program and our partners who put their lives on the line every day,” David Beasley told The Associated Press by phone from Niger.

 Beasley said he found out about the award from a WFP media officer who had just been informed by the AP.

-“Talk about the most exciting point in time in your life, it’s the Nobel Peace Prize.
-And it’s because of the WFP family," he said.
-"They’re out there in the most difficult, complex places in the world, where there’s war, conflict, climate extremes. ...
-They deserve this award.
-And wow.
-Wow.
-Wow.
-Wow.”

-WFP staffers in Niger greeted Beasley with cheers and applause as he emerged from a building to address a crowd after the announcement: “Two things,” he told them.
-"I can’t believe I’m in Niger when we got the award, and No. .2, I didn’t win it, you won it.”
+WFP staffers in Niger greeted Beasley with cheers and applause as he emerged to address a crowd after the announcement.
+“Two things,” he told them.
+“I can’t believe I’m in Niger when we got the award, and No. .2, I didn’t win it, you won it.”

 The Nobel Committee said that the problem of hunger has again become more acute in recent years, not least because of the coronavirus pandemic that has added to the hardship already faced by millions of people around the world.